jobr-dev/poc/README.md

 ## Provisioning

-To provision the opportunities `\.provisioning\Provisioning-Engine.ps1` is used.
-The script loops over all opportunities specified in `\.provisioning\sites-and.members.csv` and
+To provision the opportunities `\provisioning\Provisioning-Engine.ps1` is used.
+The script loops over all opportunities specified in `\provisioning\sites-and.members.csv` and

 - Adding metadata to the property bag of each site such as client, opportunity id and solution constant (used to find all relevant opportunities with SharePoint Search)
 - Creates the group `"Banker Portal Documents Members"` and assigns it Read permissions to the opportunity and Contribute permissions to the opportunity document library.